 Germinating the Seed/Pit:

 - Take a pit/seed from an avocado and wash it to remove any pulp.
+You can purchase an avocado at your local grocery store, but just be sure it is organic.

 - Grab 3 cocktail sticks or toothpicks, and push them into your avocado pit.
 Make sure the sticks are distributed around the seed.

-- Fill a glass with water and place the avocado pit on top, in a way the toothpicks are suspending the seed at the top of the glass.
+- Fill a glass or jar with water and place the avocado pit on top, in a way the toothpicks are suspending the seed at the top of the glass.
 The pit needs to be dipped an inch or so into the water at the bottom.

 - Place the glass in a sunny window and keep filling with water as required.

 - Roots will start to grow out of the bottom and the avocado tree will shoot out the top.
+Root growth is very important at this stage, so keep an eye on your avocado pit and make sure it always has water.

 - Keep the pit in the glass until the stem is about 7-8 inches long.